 If that sounds a lot of work the great news is that you can spread it over months, doing a little work here and there in your spare time.
 Plus it’s nothing compared to the work and money you’d need to invest in a bricks-and-mortar shop, so it’s a fantastic opportunity.

-If you found this post helpful, I know you’ll get a lot from my e-book Start Your Own Online Shop.
+If you found this post helpful, I know you’ll get a lot from my e-book Start How to Start and Online Shop from Home with a Tiny Budget.
 It has the same steps you’ve just read above, but in much greater depth, plus more facts you need to know when starting your own online shop.
-Click here to read more about it.

 This post contains affiliate links.